 There’s so much information here that you could literally spend days absorbing the information.

 Galleries include shackles, a slave auction block and Ku Klux Klan robes.
 A statue of Thomas Jefferson is flanked with bricks listing the humans he owned.
-It’s all offered factually with extensive documentation, all of which makes the impact all the stronger.
+It’s all offered factually with extensive documentation, which makes the impact all the stronger.

-But for many the emotional pivot of the entire museum is the casket of Emmett Till Jr. Visitors line up as they’re at a funeral home visitation to pay honors to the 14-year-old boy, who was brutally murdered in northern Mississippi.
+But for many the emotional pivot of the entire museum is the casket of Emmett Till.
+Visitors line up as they’re at a funeral home visitation to pay honors to the 14-year-old boy, who was brutally murdered in northern Mississippi.
 His mother’s courageous decision to hold an open-casket funeral in Chicago, shocked the nation when images were published in Ebony magazine.
 Till’s horrific murder, scholars believe, was the start of the modern Civil Rights movement, and for that we still owe Mamie Till our gratitude.

 Now, decades later, its still a heart-rending experience.
 The curators included a contemplation area for reflection.
 Take a moment to do just that.